mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 > Notes:
 >
-> 1. The lora checkpoint will save as `pokemon_step_xxx.ckpt` and  `pokemon.ckpt` at final step at `outputDir`.
+> 1. The lora checkpoint will save as `pokemon_stepxxx.ckpt` descided by `save_every_n_steps`, and `pokemon.ckpt` at final step at `outputDir`.
-> 2. Sampling during training is not support yet.
+> 2. Sampling during training is not supported yet.
 > 3. Enable the text encoders training by not passing `network_train_text_encoder_only`, but it's not recommended for sdxl training.

 ### Inference

 Once you have trained a model using the above command, use the `sdxl_minimal_inference.py` for image generation.
 The scripts merge the lora weights to the pre-trained model and do inference.
 The script is just an example, following Kohya's minimal_inference scripts.
 It uses EulerDiscreteScheduler and a 50-step inference.
-Modify a custom one if needed.
+Please modify a custom one if needed.

 ```bash
 python sdxl_minimal_inference.py \